Plan your future. Achieve your dreams. You have access to a career counselor, a career identity coach and many other resources to help you succeed.

-The Career Development Center offers daily drop-in hours where you can see an on-call career counselor for a 15-minute meeting.
-Hours are Monday through Friday from 11 a.m. to 2 p.m. during the fall and spring semesters, when classes are in session.
+The Career Development Center offers virtual drop-in hours where you can meet an on-call career counselor for a 15-minute meeting.
+Hours are Monday through Friday from 1-3 p.m. during the fall and spring semesters, when classes are in session.
 No appointment needed.

 Join the Career Identity Program

 This exclusive year-long program will guide you through exploring your values, interests, skills and personality while connecting you with resources and educating you through activity-based workshops.
 Earn a certificate to bolster your résumé while answering the age-old question of “What do you want to be when you grow up?”

 For more information, contact Career Identity Coach Courtney Mulveney.

 Learn about the skills employers seek, view sample résumés, common interview questions, information regarding how to create an engaging LinkedIn and more.

 PackPros is a free professional development and career readiness series led by Career Development Center staff, career ambassadors and leading employers from around the region.